mehdi-mirzapour/French-CRS/README.md

 ## Boostraping French-CRS

-For an easy boostrap
+For an easy boostrap:

-1. Type at the root of your command prompt `git clone https://github.com/mehdi-mirzapour/French-CRS` or download the zip from github and unzip it.
+1. Type at the root of your command prompt `git clone https://github.com/mehdi-mirzapour/French-CRS` or download the zip from github and unzip it
-2. Create a new enviroment `virtualenv env4fcrs`.
+2. Create a new enviroment `virtualenv env4fcrs`
-3. Source it `source env4fcrs/bin/activate` (remember you should do this every time you want to use French-CRS).
+3. Source it `source env4fcrs/bin/activate` (remember you should do this every time you want to use French-CRS)
-4. Change the directory to cloned folder `cd French-CRS`.
+4. Change the directory to cloned folder `cd French-CRS`
-5. Let the setup file install autumatically all the components `pip install -e .` (Don't forget to put the "." point sign).
+5. Let the setup file install autumatically all the components `pip install -e .` (Don't forget to put the "." point sign)
-6. Install the additional dependencies.
+6. Install the additional dependencies

     ```bash
     python -m spacy download fr_core_news_md